-- 56(1) The voters list must be in the prescribed form and must state: - (a) each voter's name; - (b) each voter's street address or the legal description of the land located within the municipality; - (c) whether the voter is eligible to vote with respect to the public or separate school division; - (d) in the case of a rural municipality, the division in which the voter is eligible to vote; and - (e) in the case of a municipality that is divided into wards, the ward in which the voter is eligible to vote. - (2) If in the enumeration the enumerator does not indicate the school division with respect to which the person intends to vote, that person is deemed to be a voter of the public school division.
+- 56(1) The voters list must state: - (a) each voter's name; - (b) each voter's street address or the legal description of the land located within the municipality; and - (c) in the case of: - (i) a rural municipality that is divided into divisions, the division in which the voter is eligible to vote; or - (ii) a municipality that is divided into wards, the ward in which the voter is eligible to vote. - (2) In addition to the requirements listed in subsection (1), a voters list may also include the school division for which a voter intends to vote in accordance with subsection 36(2), if applicable and available.

-Posting of voters list
+Publishing of voters list